 Tuna macaroni bake.
 This is a simple, tasty and low cost family dish for four.
 A perfect weeknight quick healthy meal served with a simple side salad.

-I put this tuna macaroni bake together, as I was asked to talk to a group of people at my work, see home-made granola, about healthy eating, and to demonstrate that healthy food does not have to be expensive!
+This tuna macaroni bake came together, as I was asked to talk to a group of people at my work about healthy eating.
+And to demonstrate that healthy food does not have to be expensive!

 Indeed, in many cases a cheaper diet is a healthier diet, because spending less on food is really about returning to the basics.